 This is probably the only real drawback with the Sunny SF-B1001: the bike doesn’t ship with a monitor.

 The lack of a monitor may be an issue for some, especially those who take their training seriously, and like to train in their chosen heart rate zone, etc., or download their workouts to apps.

 The thing is, with Sunny, they could’ve spent half of the manufacturing cost on the monitor, but then you would’ve ended up with a sub-standard bike like so many of the entry-level indoor bikes.

 Instead, Sunny concentrated on the important stuff like frame, crank, and flywheel, which is the right thing to do.
 Even though this bike is basic, it is well built and will be durable.
 Many users have praised the excellent build quality for the price point.

 The lack of a monitor may be an issue for some.
 Still, most people are fine with simply timing how long their workouts are, and for that, all you need is a stopped clock.

 At least you have a well-built bike from a company that has spent decades specializing in affordable cardio equipment.
 They know what they are doing, and they do it well.

 Most people get used to the seat after a few weeks.
-If it’s something that continues to affect your workouts negatively, I recommend you get hold of a seat cushion, there’re cheap to buy, easy to fit and can make the world of difference when it comes to comfort and cycling.
+If it’s something that continues to affect your workouts negatively, I recommend you get hold of a seat cushion.
+They’re cheap to buy, easy to fit, and can make a world of difference when it comes to comfort and cycling.

 Easy to assemble – most of the bike comes pre-assembled